 A thousand years ago the people who lived at Chimney Rock depended on the plants around them for food, fuel, tools, housing, clothing, medicine, and art.
 The breadth and depth of their knowledge is almost unimaginable today.
 Join us for an introduction to some of the plant species that grow at Chimney Rock and their uses by ancestral Puebloan people.
-The tour will include the Great House and requires negotiation of a steep, rough trail with exposure to heights and drop-offs.
+A brochure with color photos and information about the ancients’ uses of the plants seen on the tour will be provided to attendees.
+The tour includes the Great House Pueblo Trail (steep, rough trail with exposure to heights and drop-offs).

 Select a date to see a list of times